Nissen hut: Use as family housing

 However, the adaptation of the semi-cylindrical hut to non-institutional uses was not popular.
 Neither the Nissen nor the Quonset developed into popular housing, despite their low cost.
 One reason was the association with huts: a hut was not a house, with all the status a house implies.
 The second point was that rectangular furniture does not fit into a curved-wall house very well, and, thus, the actual usable space in a hut might be much less than supposed.

 In the UK, after the Second World War many were converted for agricultural or industrial purposes, and numerous examples have since been demolished.

+In Pune, India, some Nissen huts were provided to persons who lost their homes due to floods caused by the Panshet Dam burst in 1961.
+Some of these huts are still occupied and in use as homes.

 Use in Australia

 In Australia, after the war, Nissen huts were erected at many migrant camps around the country.